Oubi-Tech/OubiTech-Back/README.md

-# OubiTech-Back
+# Node Base Repo

-Back-End Service for Oubi Tech webiste.
+### This Repo is the base code for all nodejs projects.